*A.A. Jenkins, PhD (Chair)—mild/moderate disabilities, content

 The special education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and by the Council of Exceptional Children (CEC).

-Advising of students in the undergraduate program is the responsibility of the Office of Student Academic Services, College of Education.
+Advising of students in the undergraduate and post-baccalaureate programs is the responsibility of the Office of Student Academic Services, College of Education.

-Upon acceptance to special education graduate and post-baccalaureate programs, students are assigned to a faculty advisor.
-Advisors review program requirements and progress, plan program course work, complete departmental preregistration forms for the next semester, and sign course registration materials.
-Program advisors may waive course work (based on courses taken previously) on an individual basis.
-Advisors have the responsibility of reviewing and individualizing students’ programs to complement their needs.
-Advisors ensure that students have appropriate knowledge and applied skills to perform as competent special educators.
-Given this responsibility, advisors may require additional course work and/or practicum experience for certain students.
-Changes made in students’ programs must be approved by their advisors.
+Upon acceptance to special education graduate programs, students are assigned to a faculty adviser.
+Advisers review program requirements and progress, plan program course work, complete departmental preregistration forms for the next semester, and sign course registration materials.
+Program advisers may waive course work (based on courses taken previously) on an individual basis.
+Advisers have the responsibility of reviewing and individualizing students’ programs to complement their needs.
+Advisers ensure that students have appropriate knowledge and applied skills to perform as competent special educators.
+Given this responsibility, advisers may require additional course work and/or practicum experience for certain students.
+Changes made in students’ programs must be approved by their advisers.

 Student Council for Exceptional Children (SCEC)

-The MEd program in special education offers two program options: (1) special education teacher training with a specialization in mild/moderate disabilities (mental retardation, specific learning disabilities, emotional/behavior disorders), severe/multiple disabilities, or (2) interdisciplinary studies for candidates wishing to work in non-classroom-based services for persons with disabilities.
+The MEd program in special education offers two program options: (1) special education teacher training with a specialization in mild/moderate disabilities (mental retardation, specific learning disabilities or deaf education, emotional/behavior disorders), severe/multiple disabilities or deaf education, and (2) interdisciplinary studies for candidates wishing to work in non-classroom-based services for persons with disabilities.
 Both options are field based, consisting of at least 43 credit hours in a planned and approved program of study.

 In addition to the application form and official transcripts required by the Graduate Division, materials must also be sent directly to the department.
-These include (a) scores on the Pre-Professional Skills Test (PPST) or computerized Pre-Professional Skills Test (C-PPST) of the Praxis series (reading, writing, and mathematics subtests), (b) three letters of recommendation attesting to academic and professional strengths, and (c) unofficial transcripts of all undergraduate and graduate course work.
-An interview by the department’s selection committee is required.
+These include (a) scores on the Graduate Record Exam (GRE) General Test only, (b) three letters of recommendation attesting to academic and professional strengths, and (c) unofficial transcripts of all undergraduate and graduate course work.
+An interview by the department’s selection committee may be required.
+For deaf education applicants, an ASLPI (American Sign Language Proficiency Interview) score of 2.5 or above is required for admission.

-The MEd in special education consists of a minimum of 43 credits, including 9-12 credits of required professional courses, 12 credits of field experiences taken over three semesters, and 18 credits in the mild/moderate or severe program track.
+The MEd in special education consists of a minimum of 43 credits, including 9-12 credits of required professional courses, 12 credits of field experiences taken over three semesters, and 18 credits in the mild/moderate or severe program track, 21 credits in the deaf education program track.

 The MEd in interdisciplinary studies/special education consists of a minimum of 43 credits, including 12 credits of required professional courses, 6-12 credits of field projects, and 18 credits in selected specialty areas.
 The specialty credits may be within special education or related areas (e.g., general education, psychology, social work, public health).